 It is important to recognize that there are other ways to get money.
 In fact, some of the more caring factoring companies will even help you.
 For example, our company, Strategic Capital, once had a disabled woman call wanting money for college; rather than buy her payments we helped her to get a grant to the college she wanted to attend, leaving her settlement intact.

-In our online structured settlement guide we talk already about a few scenarios where you might consider selling your settlement, but let’s look at a few more here.
+In our online structured settlement guide we talked already about a few scenarios where you might consider selling your settlement, but let’s look at a few more here.

 Credit card debt in the new millennium is at an all-time high, with many consumers owing tens of thousands of dollars – more than their annual income – in credit card debt.
 And interest rates are sky high as well; some cards can charge 18%, 20%, even 26% interest – it’s practically criminal, and you may be a victim.